Slord6/Spice/README.md

  Explanation:

  The 'module' in the source file at `source.path` is loaded into its own context.
 The declared values for the module are set as they are initalised to the value(s) of `arguments`.
+To instead set the value of ony the first variable to the value or arguments the syntax `^arguments` should be used.

  Modules must declare the variable `return` which is passed back to the calling program and assigned to the passed variable `z`.
 Module invocations may be nested indefinitely.

  Eg.
  Module source (module.spice):